Cleric-K/vJoySerialFeeder/Docs/Mappings.md

 value.
 The output values depend on the mapping type:
   * Axis Mapping - the output value is a floating point number in the range [0.0; 1.0].
   * Button Mapping - the output value is 0.0 for depressed button and 1.0 for pressed.
-  * Bitmapped Button Mapping - the value is the same as `Input`, except for bits which have been set as inverted buttons - for such buttons, their bits in `Output` are flipped compared to the same bits in the `Input`.
+  * Bitmapped Button Mapping - unmapped bits are the same as the corresponding bits in the `Input` value.
+For mapped bits the bit in the `Output` represents the state of the virtual button that the bit commands - `1` if pressed and `0` is depressed.
+In many cases the `Output` bit will be the same as the corresponding `Input` bit, but when `Invert` or `Trigger` are used they may differ.
     > Note: When using in Scripting or Interaction the `Output` value of a Bitmapped Button Mapping might be read as floating point number.
 Simply cast it to integer before performing bitwise operations on it.